bloomberg/clangmetatool/README.md

 The collector class will also have a "getData" method that will return the pointer to a struct with the data.
 The "getData" method should only be called in the 'post-processing' phase of the tool.

+## Constant Propagation

+Another part of this consists of constant propagators to assist with analysis.
+Those will be in the `clangmetatool::propagation` namespace.

+More specifically, the current implementation provides a constant C-style string propagator, which propagates constant strings through the control flow graph so that `char*` variables may be queried for there true value anywhere where that value is deterministic.

+This could be useful for various purposes but especially for identifing things like which database a function is actually calling out to, etc.

+### `clangmetatool::propagation::ConstantCStringPropagator`

+This provides infrastructure (utilizing `clangmetatool::propagation::ConstantPropagator` and `clangmetatool::propagation::PropagationVisitor`) to propagate constant C-style string values over the program.
+Resulting in the true value of a variable wherever the value is deterministic and "<UNRESOLVED>" anywhere else.

+#### `clangmetatool::propagation::ConstantPropagator` and `clangmetatool::propagation::PropagationVisitor`

+These two classes provide the boilerplate to create infrastructure to propagate constants of arbitrary types through the control flow graph of the program in such a way that anywhere the constant value of a variable would be deterministic one may query its value at that point.

+These classes are private to the library, but additional propagators could be easily made using these facilities.

 ## Skeleton for a new project